jaymagrob/sei-project-4/README.md

  ![Create testing screenshot](frontend/src/assets/ss_insomnia.png)

-Due to time constrants I wasn't able to learn and test using Django's build in testing framework.
-Instead, I used Insomia to get through every API call as it was built and check the following:
+Due to time constraints, I wasn't able to learn and test using Django's build in the testing framework.
+Instead, I used Insomnia to get through every API call as it was built and check the following:

 * Sending a blank response do I get a response?
 * Do I get the correct response?